NunoSempere/clarivoyance/list/index.md

 - ★★ What year will the first commercially available corporate strategy planning programme be released?

 - ★ When will such strategy programmes be in use at least 10% of companies in the US/UK/China?
-(Note: these programs don't have to be sold ★as★ strategy producers, but just used to produce strategies at >10% of companies in practice.)
+(Note: these programs don't have to be sold as strategy producers, but just used to produce strategies at >10% of companies in practice.)

 - ★★ By what year will it first be the case that 30% of labs at US universities make use of AI to propose theories and design experiments to test those theories at least once a year, as estimated by a [resolution council]?